Nonparametric bounds for vaccine effects in randomized trials: Obtaining narrower LP-based bounds

-In this appendix, we describe how incorporating monotonicity assumptions in either $A$ or $M$ can sharpen the LP-based bounds.
+In this appendix, we describe how incorporating monotonicity assumptions in either $A$ or $M$ can be used to obtain narrower LP-based bounds.
 First, we present the monotonicity assumptions required to refine the LP-based bounds.
 These assumptions resemble Assumption~\ref{assump:non.negative.m.general}, but they are formulated at the individual level and hold conditional on $A$ and $B$.
 Second, we explain how these assumptions are translated into the potential response-type framework and how they are implemented in the LP procedure.
-Finally, we present the sharpened LP-based bounds corresponding to Propositions~\ref{prop:LP1} and~\ref{prop:LP1_withS}, obtained under the monotonicity assumption on $M$.
+Finally, we present the resulted LP-based bounds corresponding to Propositions~\ref{prop:LP1} and~\ref{prop:LP1_withS}, obtained under the monotonicity assumption on $M$.
 For the accompanying code and illustrative examples demonstrating the resulting bounds under various constraints, see \url{https://github.com/xlrod1/vaccine_for_publication}.